The Power Button To Our Campus.

 Students receiving any institutional aid, including need-based, merit or athletics scholarships, are eligible for a Technology Grant.
 Technology Grants cover the full cost of the standard WakeWare laptop, including insurance and Winston-Salem sales tax.
 Students receiving a Technology Grant will be contacted in late May.
 Additional information about the WakeWare program, including software, minimum configuration requirements and support limitations on non-WakeWare laptops is available online at wakeware.wfu.edu.

-Software @ WFU offers a variety of academic software available at no cost for all Wake Forest students, faculty and staff, including Microsoft Office, Adobe Creative Cloud and more.
+Software @ WFU offers a variety of academic software available at no cost for all Wake Forest students, including Office 365, Adobe Creative Cloud and more.
 Students should visit software.wfu.edu to download all needed academic software before the first day of class.